fdemmer/django-weasyprint/README.md

 # django-weasyprint

-A class-based view that generated pdfs using WeasyPrint
+A class-based view that generated PDFs using WeasyPrint

-## About this fork

-I combined all the forks lying around.

-Then I found out weasyprint does not support 'rem' units. :( So I stopped working on it.

-Then I added 'rem' support. :D
-And worked a little more on the mixins.

 ## Usage